CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Events/Events/IPlayerEvent.md

 ## Note
-The  [IPlayer](/Vanilla/Players/IPlayer/)  is an extension of the class [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) , thus with `event.player` you have access to all  ZenGetters/ZenSetters from [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) allready.
+The  [IPlayer](/Vanilla/Players/IPlayer/)  is an extension of the class [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) , thus with `event.player` you have access to all  ZenGetters/ZenSetters from [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) already.

 ## Importing the class
 It might be required to [import](/AdvancedFunctions/Import/) the class to avoid errors.